 How is GoW Super Bakuchiol Serum different?

-Garden of Wisdom’s Super Bakuchiol Serum contains the patented well-defined pure Bakuchiol oil, Sytenol® A. There are many Bakuchiol oils on the market of varying quality, some with low levels of Bakuchiol and others that may contain photosensitizers or residual solvents left behind after the extraction of oil from the seeds.
+Garden of Wisdom’s Super Bakuchiol Serum contains the patented well-defined pure Bakuchiol oil, Sytenol® A. There are many Bakuchiol serums on the market of varying quality, some with low levels of Bakuchiol oil and others that may contain photosensitizers or residual solvents left behind after the extraction of oil from the seeds.

-Sytenol® A Bakuchiol has been through extensive safety testing and this high purity ingredient has been used in several clinical studies including the first published study mentioned earlier.
+Sytenol® A Bakuchiol oil has been through extensive safety testing and this high purity ingredient has been used in several clinical studies including the first published study mentioned earlier.